jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Definition of items in standard formula
 (4) In the standard formula,—
   (a) opening book value is the book value of the interest at the end of the previous income year, calculated under subsection (7):
-  (b) deemed rate is the rate set by the Governor-General by Order in Council for this section for the relevant income year (see subsection (15)).
+  (b) deemed rate is the rate set by a determination made under section 91AAP of the Tax Administration Act 1994 for this section for the relevant income year.
 Part-year formula
 (5) The part-year formula is—(opening book value + costs) × deemed rate × days ÷ 365.
 Definition of items in part-year formula